 Oracle Virtual Directory Routing also provides load-balancing capabilities.
 Routing allows search filters to be included in addition to the search base to determine optimized search targets.
 In this load-balancing approach, Oracle Virtual Directory automatically routes queries to the appropriate virtualized directory sources enabling the ability to work with many millions of directory entries.

 Note:Oracle Virtual Directory's value is as a virtualization and proxy service, not as a directory store.
 If you need a highly available directory storage system, Oracle recommends using Oracle Internet Directory.

 Oracle Virtual Directory provides the following three main areas of extensibility, allowing customers and consultants to enhance the functionality of Oracle Virtual Directory to meet specific business or technical integration needs:

 Oracle Virtual Directory Plug-ins: Oracle Virtual Directory provides a flexible plug-in framework modeled on Java Servlet Filters.
 You can use plug-ins to provide custom logic as part of a transaction or simply to connect to a custom data source.
 You can insert plug-ins globally or only for specific adapters.
 You can change the ordering of plug-ins and they can be isolated to particular types of transactions.
-Oracle Virtual Directory's management tools provide wizards for creating new plug-ins along with examples that can be used to get started quickly.
+Oracle Virtual Directory's management tools provide wizards for creating new plug-ins along with examples that you can use to get started quickly.